sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 vrrpcfgd:
   - Listens to VRRP create, delete and parameter change in CONFIG DB
-  - Update changes by using FRR CLI commands
+  - Update changes by using vtysh commands

 vrrpd:
   - Listens to VRRP create, delete and parameter change in vrrpcfgd